Get free access to

 the profit split method

-Hungarian rules rely on the principle of “the most appropriate method”, meaning that the designated methods are equal (there is no hierarchy between the methods, CUP method is preferred against the others (if comparable uncontrolled prices are available, those shall be examined in the first instance).
+Hungarian rules rely on the principle of “the most appropriate method”, meaning that the designated methods are equal.
+Although, there is no hierarchy between the methods, CUP method is preferred against the others (if comparable uncontrolled prices are available, those shall be examined in the first instance).
 Other methods may be used after the listed ones have been eliminated.

 As of January 1st, 2018, taxpayers may choose to prepare documentation based on the “master file – local file” concept.
 The documentation regarding FY 2017 can be prepared based on the former rules as well.
 Applying the new concept is, however, obligatory from FY 2018.